gostevedore/gostevedore.github.io/content/en/docs/reference-guide/builder/docker/_index.md

 ## Docker driver example
 The following example is provided for illustrative purposes only and should not be copied and pasted into your configuration.

-The goal of the following example is to show you all the configuration options for the Docker driver.
+The goal of the following example is to show you all the configuration options for a builder which uses the `docker` driver.

 {{<highlight yaml "linenos=table">}}
 builder: